KamiGasai/CSC415/README.md

 # CSC415
-## This folder contains the projects and assignment of course CSC415 in SFSU, with Prof. Hao Yue.
+## This Repo contains the projects and assignment of course CSC415 in SFSU, with Prof. Hao Yue.